scionassociation/scion-overview_I-D/draft-perrig-scion-overview.md

 - The path service stores mappings from AS identifiers to sets of announced path segments.
 The path service is organized as a hierarchical caching system similar to that of DNS.
 Through the beacon service, ASes select the set of path segments through which they want to be reached, and they register them to the path service in the ISD core.
 - The certificate service keeps cached copies of certificates and manages keys and certificates for securing inter-AS communication.
 The certificate service is queried by the beacon service when validating the authenticity of PCBs (i.e., when the beacon service lacks a certificate).

 *Border routers* are deployed at the edge of SCION ASes.
-The main task of border routers is to forward packets to a neighbour border router or the destination host within the AS.
+The main task of border routers is to forward packets to a neighbor border router or the destination host within the AS.
 While SCION takes care of intra-domain routing, it relies on existing routing protocols (e.g., IS-IS, OSPF, SDN) and communication fabric (e.g., IP, MPLS) for intra-domain forwarding.  *Internal routers*, therefore, do not need to be changed to support SCION.